panther-labs/panther/docs/gitbook/cloud-security/setup.md

 # Cloud Security Setup

-Panther can scan an unlimited number of AWS accounts.
-Each resource is associated with the account's label \(Prod, Dev, Test, etc\).
+Panther can scan any number of AWS accounts.
+Each cloud resource is associated with the related account's label \(Prod, Dev, Test, etc\).

-## Add Your Account
+## Add Your Accounts

 The first step is to add a new AWS account source by navigating to `Cloud Security` > `Sources` > `Add Account`: